andrasq/node-qibl/README.md

 ### qibl.str_random( n )

 Generate a random text exactly n characters long.
-Uses the characters a-z and space ' ' with a probability distribution similar to that of the qibl.js source file.
+Uses the characters a-z and space ' ' with a frequency distribution similar to that of the qibl.js source file.

     qibl.str_random(20)         // => 'etnq ss q t ae kmunl'